doherty100/azuresandbox/terraform-azurerm-vnet-shared/README.md

 azurerm_windows_virtual_machine.vm_jumpbox_win (jumpboxwin1) | See below.
 azurerm_network_interface.vm_jumpbox_win_nic_01 (nic&#x2011;jumpwin1&#x2011;1) | The configured subnet is *azurerm_subnet.vnet_shared_01_subnets["default"]*.

-This Windows Server VM is used as a jumpbox for remote server administration.
+This Windows Server VM is used as a jumpbox for development and remote server administration.

+* Guest OS: Windows Server 2019 Datacenter.
 * By default the [patch orchestration mode](https://docs.microsoft.com/en-us/azure/virtual-machines/automatic-vm-guest-patching#patch-orchestration-modes) is set to `AutomaticByPlatform`.
 * *admin_username* and *admin_password* are configured using key vault secrets *data.azurerm_key_vault_secret.adminpassword* and *data.azurerm_key_vault_secret.adminuser* which are set in advance by [bootstrap.sh](./bootstrap.sh).
 * This resource is configured using a [provisioner](https://www.terraform.io/docs/language/resources/provisioners/syntax.html) that runs [configure-vm-jumpbox.ps1](./configure-vm-jumpbox.ps1) which registers the node with *azurerm_automation_account.automation_account_01* and applies the configuration [JumpBoxConfig](./JumpBoxConfig.ps1).